 Eligibility

-This scheme is open to PhD students funded by the Research Councils of UK Research and Innovation, including ESRC WRDTP cohorts.
-Internships will take place during 2026 and students must be able to start their internship before the end of their funded period of study.
+This scheme is open to PhD students funded by the Research Councils of UK Research and Innovation, including ESRC WRDTP cohorts, and will take place during 2027.

 Students who are studying on a Student visa must check their eligibility to undertake a studentship placement, particularly where this requires an extension to the studentship period.
 UKRI consider Policy Internship placements to be integral to the studentship; however, international students must contact the International Student Support team or equivalent at their university for confirmation, before applying to the scheme.